acroy/Quantum.jl/docs/docs.md

 ##6.
 Fock Space Functions

-For convenience, Quantum.jl provides a variety of functions associated with constructing and manipulating bases of Fock states.
+For convenience, Quantum.jl provides a variety of functions associated with constructing and manipulating Fock states.

 The first is `fbasis`: